 For these reasons you are probably wisest to start out with a simpler, less expensive machine with fewer choices at first.
 Look for a machine that doesn't provide too many ways to mess up!

 This is why an old popcorn popper can make a very nice home coffee bean roaster for a beginner.
 It can roast small amounts of beans, and you can watch and familiarize yourself with the process.

 As you become more skilled with your simple beginner machine, you will learn what you want and need in your next machine.

 Did you enjoy this guide?
-Let us know in the comments with your favorite coffee roaster and coffee roasting techniques.
+Let us know in the comments with your favorite home coffee roaster and home coffee roasting experiences.